rsnodgrass/hass-flo-water/README.md

 ## Known Issues

-* Flo has removed the water temperature reading as of June 2020; this is no longer available (replaced by "area temp")
+* **Flo has removed the water temperature reading as of June 2020; this is no longer available (replaced by "area temp")**

 #### Feature Requests

 - support metric unit system (liter, C, kPa)
+- merge turn on/off, mode, and current status into a single entity
 - auto-create a pressure sensor for status of water flow (Ok, Warning, Critical)
-- changing the FloSense water leak monitoring mode (home, away, sleep)

 Other ideas (no plans to add currently):

-- support triggering the system test of a Flo device
 - support leak detection sensitivity settings (all, small, bigger, biggest)
 - support FloSense alerts (leaks detected)
-- total water usage for the day/week (can be done with combination of consumption and utility meter)
 - support Flo's fixtures beta feature breaking down usage by type (e.g. toilets, appliances, faucet, irrigation, etc)

 ## Automation Ideas